Everything you need to know about giant Australian cuttlefish in South Australia

 As part of the breeding process, male cuttlefish make it a point to look absolutely stunning.
 They put on a spectacular display of colours and shape-shifting to attract and keep a mate.
 Kind of like a dance-off!

-You can witness the giant Australian cuttlefish up-close by snorkelling or diving in waters around Point Lowly and Stony Point, also known as Cuttlefish Coast.
+You can swim, snorkel or dive with giant Australian cuttlefish up-close in waters around Point Lowly and Stony Point, also known as Cuttlefish Coast.

-Where to swim with giant cuttlefish in South Australia
+Everything you need to know about giant Australian cuttlefish in South Australia

 You can go at it alone or book a guided snorkel tour.